-Please call the office directly as that is the best way to assure the information gets into the system.
-By speaking with us directly, if we have questions, we can ask them at that time. \\ Note - Remember that it is very important for you to update us with any changes.
+Please call the office directly as that is the best way to ensure the information gets into the system.
+By speaking with us directly, if we have questions, we can ask them at that time.
+You may also do this through the parent portal.

+\\ Note - Remember that it is very important for you to update us with any changes.
 We would not want to find ourselves in an emergency situation and not have a way to contact you!